 The players objective is guess what number the roulette wheel will land on at each turn and, therefore, to win the most money.
-When the player has lost all his money, they are out of the game.
+When the player has lost all their money, they are out of the game.

 Simulate a roulette game in Python

 The script generates a random number in this range (0 - 49), simulating the roulette.
-If the output number is the same than the number that was chosen (1/50 probability), then the player has won FIFTY times his bet!
+If the output number is the same than the number that was chosen (1/50 probability), then the player has won FIFTY times their bet!

 You will have some checkups to run:

 When the player bets an amount of money, you have to check to ensure this corresponds with the amount of money the player has left.
 You also have to check that this amount is greater than 0.
-You will ask him as long as these conditions are not met.
+You will ask them as long as these conditions are not met.